freia-lab/e3-cm/doc/readme.txt

 			     Added GV72.
 TestEssProtoFreia_20201029 - KG, Added support for the RV90 (only manual control).
 The condition for automatic opening of the valve must be added but
 			     it's unclear now what should be the condition (PT02 is not working good enough).
+TestEssProtoFreia_20201030 - KG, Added support for the GV70 (only manual control).